stephenott0205/lab1/README.md

 └── testlab1.sh  (run your Lab1Spec)
 ```

-The files for you to edit and submit will be in ``src/main/jsy/student``.
+The files for you to edit and submit will be in `src/main/jsy/student`.

 ## Scala Development Tools

-We will support [IntelliJ IDEA](https://www.jetbrains.com/idea/) on the [CU CS Virtual Machine](https://foundation.cs.colorado.edu/vm/) for development in this course.
+We support [IntelliJ IDEA](https://www.jetbrains.com/idea/) on the [CU CS Virtual Machine](https://foundation.cs.colorado.edu/vm/) for development in this course.
 You are welcome to use any development environment, but we may not be able answer questions in your particular environment.

 After setting up the CU CS VM, you will need to [download](https://www.jetbrains.com/idea/download/) and install IntelliJ IDEA.
 The Community Edition will be fine.

 The project is designed to work with [Scala](http://www.scala-lang.org/) is 2.10.
 We will standardize on 2.10.5 (the latest Scala 2.10).
 The project files have not yet been ported to Scala 2.11.
-For the most part, you do not need to worry about the Scala version because we are using ``sbt`` for building.
+For the most part, you do not need to worry about the Scala version because we are using sbt for building.

 ### IntelliJ Import